-Protect and enhance the Parish's heritage for the benefit of tourists, existing residents and education of present and future generations.
+Protect and enhance the Parish's heritage for the benefit of existing residents, tourists and for the education of present and future generations.

-The Heritage policies are in accordance with NPPF paras 126, 128 and CDC Local Plan, Policy 47 and also reflect the views of Parish residents during Open Day consultations.
+The Heritage policies are in accordance with NPPF paras 126, 128 and Chichester Local Plan, Policy 47 and also reflect the views of Parish residents during Open Day consultations.